Terrain: 50:50 Gravel/Tarmac Split

 Quiet roads and established cycle routes are a good chance to get a breather and pick up some speed.

-A Gravel bike with a good range of gears and disc brakes is the ideal machine for this route.
+A Gravel bike with a good range of gears and disc brakes is the ideal machine for this route, or a lightweight MTB.
+E-bikes are not allowed.
 We recommend 38mm or above tyres to give that extra comfort, though a good ‘cross’ tyre would suffice.
 MTB style clipless pedals and shoes are a must (definitely not road shoes and pedals!) as the section of hike a bike is short but quite steep – it is worth it for the view and the amazing descent!

 Start – Registration will be at Colvend Village Hall, where there will be toilets, limited parking and indoor space to re-assemble bikes if required.
 There is a range of accommodation available locally for Friday night.
 Further details can be found in the Logistics section, with camping within 1Km of the start.